-Thousands of miles of mountain bike trails in Washington zigzag, switch-back, and descend through astounding landscapes: cedar forests carpeted with ancient ferns, alpine ridgelines with 360-degree mountain panoramas, meadows riotous with wildflowers, volcano blast zones, and summits overlooking the Pacific Ocean.
+Thousands of miles of mountain bike trails in Washington zigzag, switch-back, and descend through astounding landscapes.
+Pass through cedar forests carpeted with ancient ferns, alpine ridgelines with 360-degree mountain panoramas, meadows riotous with wildflowers, and even volcano blast zones.

 “Washington State mountain biking is magic,” says Yvonne Kraus, executive director of Evergreen Mountain Bike Alliance (EMBA), the state’s leading advocacy group.
 “The riding is about as diverse as it gets.”

 There’s something for everyone.
-The tentative beginner will be just as satisfied as the downhill rider with a full-face helmet – same deal for the cross-country mountain biker wanting a flowy 20-mile day and a freerider aiming to huck themselves off jumps.
-Thanks to hundreds of tireless volunteers, public land management, and nonprofit entities, innovative mountain bike trails in Washington are continually being built and enhanced, making Washington a national and international destination.
+The beginner will be just as satisfied as the downhill rider or the cross-country mountain biker wanting a flowy 20-mile day.
+Thanks to tireless volunteers, public land management, and nonprofit entities, innovative mountain bike trails in Washington are continually being built and enhanced, making Washington a national and international destination.
 Check out these eight highlight trail systems.

 Best Places for Mountain Biking in Washington